 My musicological research examines the social, historical, material, and

-order to better understand STEM’s cultural influence on music.
-I am
+better understand STEM’s cultural influence on music.
+I am particularly

-particularly interested in the various antinomies that emerge as a result of
+interested in the various antinomies that emerge as a result of scientific

-antinomies manifest in different musical contexts, and how they produce
+manifest in different musical contexts, and how they produce ruptures in our

-ruptures in our understanding of musical practice.
-My current work focuses
+understanding of musical practice.
+My current work focuses on the

-on the institutional culture of music AI research, more specifically
+institutional culture of music AI research, more specifically research on

-research on multi-modal generative music models.
-The approach I take in this
+multi-modal generative music models.
+The approach I take in this work

 ethnographic study of engineers and technologists working on generative